UDST/urbansim/docs/examples.rst

 See :ref:`dframe-explorer-website` for a description of how to use the website that is rendered.

-Because the web service is serving these queries directly from the IPython Notebook, you can execute some part of a data processing workflow, then run ``dframe_explorer`` and look at the results.
-If something needs modification, simply hit the ``interrupt kernel`` menu item in the IPython Notebook.
+Because the web service is serving these queries directly from the Jupyter Notebook, you can execute some part of a data processing workflow, then run ``dframe_explorer`` and look at the results.
+If something needs modification, simply hit the ``interrupt kernel`` menu item in the Jupyter Notebook.
 You can now execute more Notebook cells and return to ``dframe_explorer`` at any time by running the appropriate cell again.
 Now map exploration is simply another interactive step in your data processing workflow.